Mohammed-a-ali01/Project-3---Data-Visualization-/README.md

 The results aim to enhance understanding of the city's dynamics to potentially reduce crime rates and improve overall safety in Los Angeles.

 Following the analysis, we have developed a dashboard featuring visualizations that highlight four key aspects:
 1. Annual trends in total and by crime type using line plots.
-    2. The top 10 crime types per year presented in a horizontal bar graph.
+2. The top 10 crime types per year presented in a horizontal bar graph
 3. Distribution of the top 3 crime types per year across Zip Codes via a choropleth map.
 4. Detailed insights into identity theft, including victim demographics, visualized using a Tree Map.

 ## Instructions
 - Clone the project repository to your local machine.